Greenfield Community School, Green Community, Dubai Investments Park – THE REVIEW

 We set ourselves apart by the energy of our children, the care of the teachers – and our passion for education.”

-Andrew Wood, Principal, Greenfield Community School
+Dr. Allan Weston, Principal, Greenfield Community School

 It is worth stating upfront that we think that there are many things that make Greenfield Community School special in the UAE.
 We also believe that parents should not be diverted from the many exceptional features of the school by the now consistent headline “Good” grading of the school by the KHDA.
 Burrow into the detail and what you find is an inclusive, hugely warm and innovative school which, over time, delivers outstanding value-added results for all children by the time they leave school with a focus on delivering for the whole child.
 For a genuinely inclusive, all-through International Baccalaureate education, that can deliver for children of all abilities, we believe that Greenfield Community School sets a key benchmark for the sector.